 If the index is greater than 1 and the percentage is greater than 90%, then the test is considered positive.
 If the index is less than 1 and the percentage is less than 10%, then the test is considered negative.

 The results are presented in the form of a table:

 - Each column corresponding to a participant

 - Each line corresponds to a gene

-- The composition of the gene is represented by one or two numbers per participant
+- The composition of the gene is represented by one or two digits per participant

 How to read the results of an Avuncular test?

-The choice of laboratory is a very important step when you want to do a parentage test.
-You should know that not all laboratories offer the same services and depending on several factors you must choose the laboratory that offers a service that corresponds to your research.
+The choice of laboratory is a very important step when you want to do an Avuncular test.
+You should know that not all laboratories offer the same services and depending on several factors you must choose the laboratory that offers a service that corresponds to your search .